mechneurolab/MRE134/README.md

 with G' representing the storage, G" the loss, and |G*| the magnitude of the complex shear modulus.

-Individual shear stiffness and damping ratio images were coregistered to the MNI 2mm template.
+Individual shear stiffness and damping ratio images were coregistered to the MNI 2mm template using Advanced Normalization Tools (ANTS).

 MRE134_Stiffness3D is a zipped NifTi file that corresponds to the average shear stiffness from 134 young adult participants in MNI space (91 x 109 x 91).
 Spatial resolution is 2mm x 2mm x 2mm.